nicholas-a-stull/YelpML/README.md

     - pipeline.py: Runs the whole pipeline for classification, including preprocessing, creating vocabulary, converting text features to vectors and running the model.
     - feature_extractor.py: Handles feature extraction for dataframes
-    - skl_{nb,log}.py: Simple files to handle training and validation for their respective models
+    - skl_{nb,log,ptron}.py: Simple files to handle training and validation for their respective models

 ###Notes on running and runtime:
+    - Features are saved based on last saved model -- may change depending on how much of the dataset was used to train. predictions.csv was generated using feats generated from ALL of the train dataset.
     - Loading the data and preprocessing the data takes a decent amount of time due to tokenization
     - To save time, the pipeline pickles the preprocessed data, so if you are running the code twice, uncomment/comment the correct lines to only run preprocessing once.